jpraus/floower/README.md

 # [![Floower](https://floower.io/wp-content/uploads/2020/04/floower.png)](https://floower.io)

 The most advanced flower in the world.
 Electrical & Mechanical flower lamp that blooms with all the colors of rainbow thanks to the set of RGB LEDs.
+Flooware is what we called Smart Art.
+We are aiming to create a technology with soul.
+That everybody will love.

 [floower.io](https://floower.io)